mmistakes/minimal-mistakes/_drafts/2023-06-30-kotlin-context-receivers.md

     """.trimIndent()
 ```

-In Kotlin, we call the `Job` type the _receiver_ of the `toJson` function.
-The receiver is the object on which the extension function is invoked, which is available in the function body as `this`.
+In Kotlin, we call the `Job` type the _receiver_ of the `toJson` function. **The receiver is the object on which the extension function is invoked**, which is available in the function body as `this`.

 So far, so good.
 We can now compile our code and print the JSON representation of a list of jobs: